Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation

-\paragraph{Transverse-field Ising model -- } An important application of the iTWA is the calculation of the ground state of spin models.
-While for frustrated spin systems with high ground-state entanglement we do not expect that iTWA simulations yield accurate results, it should work well for non-frustrated models.
-To check this, we consider the transverse-field Ising model with nearest neighbor interactions on a 1D chain or a 2D square lattice.
+\mfl{Another} application of the iTWA is the calculation of the ground state of \mfl{more general} spin models.
+While for frustrated spin systems with \mfl{competing interactions and} high ground-state entanglement we do not expect that iTWA simulations yield accurate results, it should work for non-frustrated models.
+To check this, we consider the transverse-field \mfl{ferromagnetic} Ising model \tom{(TFIM)} with nearest neighbor interactions on a 1D chain or a 2D square lattice.

-The Hamiltonian has a $Z_2$ symmetry $\hat \sigma_z \to - \hat \sigma_z$ and the system is known to undergo a quantum phase transition (QPT) \cite{sondhi1997continuous,sachdev1999quantum} in the ground state varying the ratio between Ising interaction strength $J$ and transverse field $h$ where this symmetry is spontaneously broken.
-As first shown by Suzuki \cite{suzuki1976relationship}, the critical behavior of the quantum Ising model in $d$ spatial dimensions is identical to that of the thermal phase transition of the classical Ising model in $d+1$ dimensions.
+The Hamiltonian has a $Z_2$ symmetry $\hat \sigma_z \to - \hat \sigma_z$ and the system undergoes a quantum phase transition (QPT) \cite{sondhi1997continuous,sachdev1999quantum} in the ground state \mfl{at a critical } ratio \mfl{of} \tom{$h/J$}, where this symmetry is spontaneously broken.
+As first shown by Suzuki \cite{suzuki1976relationship}, the critical behavior of the quantum model in $d$ spatial dimensions is identical to that of the thermal transition of the classical model in $d+1$ dimensions.
 Furthermore the 1D model can be solved exactly by Wigner-Jordan and Bogoliubov transformations.
-We now want to investigate this QPT within the iTWA.

-Since we expect quantum noise to be relevant in the QPT, we exploit the freedom in the choice of correspondence rules to minimize the approximations needed to bring the equation of motion of the Wigner function to Fokker-Planck form, without having to neglect the diffusion contributions.
-It turns out to be beneficial to shift the energy of Hamiltonian, eq.\eqref{eq:Transversse-field-Ising}, by a constant $-dJ$ with dimension $d$ of the lattice and to use a different correspondence rule for the unity matrix, while for the original terms we choose $\partial_\theta^2 \hat\Delta$.
-The resulting set of stochastic differential equations describing $\tilde\chi(\Om,\tau)$ is given in the Supplementary.
-With the specific mapping, the diffusion matrix is block diagonal.
-While the ${\sf D}_{\phi\phi}$ block is a positive \textit{Toeplitz} matrix and can be decomposed in ${\sf D_{\phi\phi}} ={\sf B_{\phi\phi}}{\sf B^\top_{\phi\phi}}$, the ${\sf D}_{\theta\theta}$ block is not strictly positive.
-However, the specific choice of correspondence rules for the terms in $\hat H$ makes it positive on average for certain initial states and sufficiently large values of~$\tau$.
-The corresponding matrix ${\sf B_{\theta\theta}}$ entering the SDEs is therfore obtained by an orthogonal eigenvalue decomposition of the symmetric matrix ${\sf D_{\theta\theta}}$ and subsequent truncation of possible negative eigenvalues.
+Since we expect quantum noise to be relevant in the QPT, we exploit the freedom in the choice of correspondence rules to minimize the approximations needed to bring the equation of motion of the Wigner function to Fokker-Planck form, without having to neglect the diffusion contributions \mfl{altogether.
+Details are given in the Supplementary material.}